pmccolgan/GameSaladTopDownTemplate/README.md

 Add 'Player - wall collide', 'Level switch', Wall and Crate actors

-*Can't get the crate behaviour right, too slidey, adjusting physics attributes (drag?) is the key* *Possibly add floor to entire scene (not collidable, always in contact with objects) so friction is constantly applied*
+*Can't get the crate behaviour right, too slidey, adjusting physics attributes (drag?) is the key?*

+*Possibly add floor to entire scene (not collidable, always in contact with objects) so friction is constantly applied?*

 *Crates includes bonus actor 'explodey crate' which has a rule that on contact with the player makes the crate explode* 😊